-We ensure that any (i) large global contracts; or (ii) contracts for departments that are identified as being at risk, are assessed using our due diligence and procurement guidance.
-This requires, amongst other things, that departments ask suppliers to confirm that they engage in ethical business practices, that they are compliant with the Modern Slavery Act, and to give proper consideration to any exposure as part of the risk reporting framework.
+We ensure that any (i) large global contracts; or (ii) contracts for departments that are identified as being at risk, are assessed using our updated due diligence and procurement guidance.
+This requires, amongst other matters, that departments ask suppliers to confirm that they engage in ethical business practices, that they are compliant with the Modern Slavery Act, and to give proper consideration to any exposure as part of the risk reporting framework.

-Where any issues are identified during the due diligence and procurement process, for example if a supplier is unable to confirm its compliance with the Modern Slavery Act or is deemed to have inadequate policies or measures in place, an escalation procedure has been established that will require sign off or approval from a senior manager and notification to a senior committee if the Legal team have concerns about a Supplier's compliance.
+Where any issues are identified during the due diligence and procurement process, for example if a supplier is unable to confirm its compliance with the Modern Slavery Act or is deemed to have inadequate policies or measures in place, or if the supplier is unwilling or unable to sign up to our supplier code of conduct, an escalation procedure has been established that will require sign off or approval from a senior manager and notification to a senior committee if the Legal team have concerns about a Supplier's compliance.

-We will continue to work with existing suppliers as part of any contract reviews and renewals to investigate and make any necessary changes where possible and appropriate, where those contracts are deemed at risk.
+As is our established practice, we continue to work with existing suppliers as part of any contract reviews, renewals or retenders to investigate and make any necessary changes where possible and appropriate, where those contracts are deemed at risk.